russjm/CS4641/index.md

 KNN, with a final accuracy of 69.37% after hyperparameter tuning, struggled the most among the models.
 Its sensitivity to the high dimensionality of the dataset (the curse of dimensionality) likely impacted its performance.
 Even after dimensionality reduction using PCA, the model’s accuracy did not improve significantly, highlighting its limitations in handling complex datasets with many features.
 Additionally, KNN's computational inefficiency during inference further reduces its practicality for larger amounts of data.

 Gradient Boosting, specifically XGBoost, performed slightly below Random Forest, achieving an accuracy of 76% after hyperparameter tuning.
 While XGBoost is adept at handling class imbalance and capturing complex patterns, its performance was slightly constrained by noisy features and the quality of the dataset.
 XGBoost has the advantage of providing robust results even in challenging scenarios and often requires more tuning compared to Random Forest from what we found.

-Lastly, applying PCA revealed limited benefits in terms of classification accuracy for most models.
-While PCA effectively reduced dimensionality and highlighted the separability of the target groups in the data, the original features already captured important patterns well.
-Ensemble models like Random Forest and XGBoost, which are naturally capable of handling correlated features, did not see significant performance gains from PCA.

 Tldr: